-Many authorities are hardly scratching the surface in exploring and exploiting the many income generation powers and options available to them.
-Options some authorities are now finding can not only make a real impact in generating additional funds, but can also bring more autonomy, independence and a reduced reliance on central government support.
+In tackling the downward spiral of continued cuts, local authorities are forced to consider alternative ways to generate income.
+Many authorities are barely scratching the surface in exploring and exploiting the many income generation powers and options available to them.
+Options some authorities are now finding can also bring more autonomy, independence and a reduced reliance on central government support.

-This service has been specifically designed for anyone in a local authority with responsibility for informing charging policy.
-Whether you are a chief executive, chief financial officer, responsible for business transformation, or a service manager, Fees & Charges benchmarking offers you a unique means of:
+This service has been specifically designed for local authority personnel responsible for informing charging policy.
+Whether you are a chief executive, chief financial officer, responsible for business transformation, or a service manager, Fees and Charges benchmarking will help you to:

-- understanding your charges in relation to your peers
+- understand and compare your charges in relation to your peers

-- learning from changing practices and strategies elsewhere
+- learn from changing practices and strategies elsewhere

-- identifying where there is scope to change your charging policy and strategy.
+- identify where there is scope to change your charging policy and strategy.

 - cemeteries and crematoria